ned14/pcpp/Readme.rst

 description below).
 It also passes the list of "preprocessor torture" expansion fragments in the C11 standard, correctly expanding some very complex recursive macro expansions where expansions cause new macro expansions to be formed.
-In this, it handily beats the MSVC preprocessor and ought to handle most simple C99 preprocessor metaprogramming.
+In this, it handily beats the MSVC preprocessor and ought to handle most C99 preprocessor metaprogramming.
 If you compare its output side-by-side to that of GCC or clang's preprocessor, results are extremely close indeed with blank line collapsing being the only difference.